Commission Model

 What is a Commission Model?

-In the context of eCommerce, particularly within a marketplace, a commission model refers to the system by which the platform compensates its partners, such as sellers or vendors, based on the revenue they generate within the marketplace.
+In eCommerce, particularly within a marketplace, a commission model refers to the system by which the platform compensates its partners, such as sellers or vendors, based on the revenue they generate within the marketplace.

 This structure outlines how these partners are rewarded for specific actions, such as successfully closing sales, attracting traffic to the marketplace, or providing qualified leads that result in transactions.
 The commission model not only specifies the base amount of compensation for these actions but often incorporates mechanisms for scaling the compensation as the overall revenue of the marketplace grows.